andrewharp/ComfyUI-EasyNodes/readme.md

     __all__ = ['NODE_CLASS_MAPPINGS', 'NODE_DISPLAY_NAME_MAPPINGS']
     ```

-    You can also initialize with auto_register=True, in which can you won't have to do anything else after the import.
+    You can also initialize with auto_register=True, in which case you won't have to do anything else after the import.
 However, this may be problematic for having your nodes indexed so will default to False in a future update (currently not setting it explicitly will auto-register and complain).

 ## Initialization options